How Much Does It Cost to Paint Aluminum Siding in 2025?

 Paint Type

-The average cost of paint for aluminum siding is $35 and $70 per gallon.
+The average cost of paint for aluminum siding is $35 to $70 per gallon.
 It’s important to use 100% acrylic paint on top of an oil-based primer for the most even and long-lasting coverage.
-For the average 2,500-square-foot home, you will need about 10 gallons of paint, costing between $250 and $700.
+For the average 2,500-square-foot home, you’ll need 10 gallons of paint, costing between $250 and $700.

 DIY vs. Hiring a Pro